 In some countries, you need a prescription for melatonin.
 In others, melatonin is widely available in stores or online.
-Take around 1–5 mg, 30–60 minutes before bed.
+Take around 1–5 mg 30–60 minutes before bed.

 Several supplements can induce relaxation and help you sleep, including:

 3 gramsof the amino acid glycine can improve sleep quality.

-- Magnesium: Responsible for over 600 reactions within the body, studies show magnesium can improve relaxation and enhance sleep quality (59, 60, 61).
+600reactions within your body, magnesium can improve relaxation and enhance sleep quality.

-- L-Theanine: An amino acid, l-theanine can improve relaxation and sleep.
+- L-theanine: An amino acid, L-theanine can improve relaxation and sleep.
 Take 100–200 mg before bed.

-- Lavender: A powerful plant-based supplement with many health benefits, lavender can induce a calming and sedentary-like effect to improve sleep.
+- Lavender: A powerful herb with many health benefits, lavender can induce a calming and sedentary effect to improve sleep.
 Take 80–160 mg containing 25–46% linalool.

-Drinking a couple of drinks at night can negatively affect your sleep and hormones.
+Having a couple of drinks at night can negatively affect your sleep and hormones.

 Many people believe that the bedroom environment and its setup are key factors in getting a good night’s sleep.

-To optimize your bedroom environment, try to minimize external noise, light and artificial lights from devices like alarm clocks.
-Make sure your bedroom is a quiet, relaxing, clean and enjoyable place.
+To optimize your bedroom environment, try to minimize external noise, light, and artificial lights from devices like alarm clocks.
+Make sure your bedroom is a quiet, relaxing, clean, and enjoyable place.

 Many people have a pre-sleep routine that helps them relax.

-Test different methods and find what works best for you.
+Try out different methods and find what works best for you.

 A relaxing bath or shower is another popular way to sleep better.